Opinion Piece

 - a similar effect may occur with Russias aging, water re-pressurised, giant fields at the same time.
 This would tip the world into 'instant depression'.
 When slashed demand equilibriated with supply, there would still be no relief.

 The price band for oil under these conditions is not likely to be much different than worst case light, as depression in oil economies destroys jobs and slashes private car use, making petroleum unaffordable for many people and holding the price at the pump.
-There is a possibility that petroluem products may rise less in price than in the 'worst case light' scenario, perhaps to 'only' $US75 - $US95 band.
+There is a possibility that petroluem products may rise less in price than in the 'worst case light' scenario, perhaps to 'only' $US75 - $US95 band by years end.

 2010

 Oil is still king, and natural gas is not easily transportable, and does not become a cheap substitute.
 Infrastructure to deliver liquified natural gas - everywhere, from the export dock to the consumers car engine - is so tiny that the vast reservoirs of natural gas cannot substitute for petrol.
-USA will have to have major large diameter natural gas supply pipelines from Alaska or the Canadian Arctic in place to fuel its electricity generation, or declining US and Canadian supply will see electricity shortages.
+USA will have to have major large diameter natural gas supply pipelines from Alaska or the Canadian Arctic in place to fuel its electricity generation, or declining US and Canadian supply will see electricity shortages (this is now offset by production from the Barnett shales - but low gas prices are destroying the viability of on-going drilling.
 Such major and expensive projects would have to have been started in 2000 to be providing gas now.
 They weren't.

 USA alone may have to import around 14 billion cubic feet of natural gas a day (2006 consumption is around 62 billion cubic feet a day, of that 51 bcf is 'home grown').
 Domestic USA gas will be in overall decline.
 Even with the pipelines in place, there may be interruption.
 Global warming is melting Arctic permafrost, causing significant local landslips, which may endanger security of supply.